-G O' V e n a n e

-The investment committee understands its fiduciary responsibilities and has time to educate itself on evolving standards specific to the organization's investment purpose (e.g., pension, endowment, foundation, healthcare).

-The investment committee spends most of its time on high-level strategic objectives (risk tolerance and long-term investment goals) and little to no time on the day-today management of the portfolio.
+F Agre е Disag gree The investment committee understands its fiduciary responsibilities and has time to educate itself on evolving standards specific to the organization's investment purpose (e.g., pension, endowment, foundation, healthcare).
+N/A 1 2 3 4 5 The roles of investment committee members and other internal staff are clearly defined.
+Investment committee meetings are well organized and attended.
+N/A 4 The investment committee spends most of its time on high-level strategic objectives (risk tolerance and long-term investment goals) and little to no time on the day-to-day management of the portfolio.
+N/A 1 2 3 4 5 ocio.org workbook 2